genouest/nginx-goldap/README.md

 * http://host:port just to authenticate user
 * http://host:port/group1/group2/..  to also check user is in one of groups

+## Usage

+Start executable with env vars for config, use -h for options.

+## Server configuration

+[service](services/nginx-goldap.service) expects config to be set via env variables in /etc/default/nginx-goldap

+If not using a service, you can start the process setting up the expected env variables

+For the moment, LDAP is expected to allow anonymous search/bind and do not use TLS

+Variables:

+* PORT: optional port to listen, defaults to 9999
+* LDAP_HOST: ldap host address
+* LDAP_PORT: optional ldap port, defaults to 389
+* LDAP_USER_DN: ldap user search dn (example: ou=People,dc=genouest,dc=org)
+* LDAP_GROUP_DN: ldap groups search dn (example: ou=Groups,dc=genouest,dc=org), expecting users to be in group *memberUid* (posixGroup)

+## Nginx configuration

 Example nginx conf

     server {